 fbpx

-Why You Need Browse Abandonment Flows?
+Why You Need A Browse Abandonment Flow

-What is browse abandonment flow?
+What is a Browse Abandonment flow?

-This flow is not one of the primary flows you’d usually create when setting up your Klaviyo (such as welcome flow and abandoned cart flow).
-That’s because, in terms of revenue per recipient (RPR), cart abandonment and welcome emails tend to have the highest returns.
+This flow is not one of the primary flows you’d usually create when setting up your Klaviyo (such as the welcome flow and abandoned cart flow).

 How do Browse Abandonment flows generate revenue, and how impactful can they be?

-According to a study conducted by Google, 53% of shoppers say they always do research before pursuing a purchase to ensure they’re making the best choice.
-Moreover, the same study concluded that 87% of shoppers state getting a good deal is important when deciding which retailer to buy from.
+According to a study conducted by Google, 53% of shoppers always do research before purchasing to ensure they’re making the best choice.

-Therefore, the Browse Abandonment flow is the perfect opportunity to benefit from those statistics.
-By including Browse Abandonment flow in your email strategy, you ensure leads are reminded about your products, and if an offer is included, their chance of choosing your brand gets even higher.
+By including the Browse Abandonment flow in your email strategy, you ensure leads are reminded about your products, and if an offer is included, their chance of choosing your brand gets even higher.

 Here is how efficient the Browse Abandonment can be if you do everything right: